Olwiba/game-chat-CEF/README.md

 A simple game chat UI.
 Origonally made to be added as a CEF screen but is multipurpose.

+Some things still need to be fleshed out but this is start.

 Note: This chat has funcitonality but needs to be wired up to an API to replace the placeholder data.

 ## :wrench: Features: